equinor/records/src/Record/Record.Model/README.md

 A Record builder helps you in building an immutable Record from scratch.
 It will not build if it does not have all the content which is required for an immutable Record to be created.

 ## ProvenanceBuilder
-A ProvenanceBuilder helps you in building the provenance on record content and metadata.
-It is used in conjunction iwth RecordBuilder.
+A ProvenanceBuilder helps you in building the provenance on the record content.
+It is used in conjunction with the RecordBuilder.